kam535/medieval-fragments/_exhibits/c.md

   </head>
   <body>

-X This is a sample sentence that illutsrates the capacity for hypertext.
+This is a sample sentence that illutsrates the capacity for hypertext.
 Click on the highlighted text, like this <a href="#" data-audio-src="https://download.quranicaudio.com/quran/abdullaah_3awwaad_al-juhaynee/001.mp3">recitation of Surah al Faithah</a> to hear the audio.
 Click on the highlighted/bolded text to hear a <a href="#" data-audio-src="https://download.quranicaudio.com/quran/abdullaah_3awwaad_al-juhaynee/002.mp3">recitation of Surah al Bakarah</a>.

  <script>
     const player = new SoundPlayer();